Calculator

 Added to your mortgage (capitalized, not paid upfront).

-The payment estimator shows what your monthly mortgage payment looks like based on three inputs: home price (the purchase price of the property), down payment (the cash you're putting in upfront — minimum 5% on the first $500,000 and 10% on the portion above, up to $1.5M), and interest rate (your contract rate with the lender).
-The amortization is the total length of time it would take to pay the mortgage off in full, and the term is how long your current rate is locked in (usually 1–5 years).
-The affordability estimator works in reverse: plug in your household income and existing debts and it estimates the maximum price range a lender would likely qualify you for.
+The payment estimator shows what your monthly mortgage payment looks like based on a handful of inputs: home price, down payment (minimum 5% on the first $500,000 and 10% on the portion above, up to $1.5M), interest rate, and amortization (the total length of time to pay the mortgage off in full).
+The term — how long your rate is locked in (usually 1–5 years) — doesn't change the monthly math but matters enormously for penalty and portability when you compare lenders.

-CMHC insurance (also called default insurance or mortgage insurance) is required by law any time you put less than 20% down.
-It protects the lender — not you — if the mortgage goes into default, and the premium is added to your mortgage balance rather than paid out of pocket.
-The premium ranges from roughly 2.8% to 4.0% of the loan depending on your down payment.
-With 20% or more down, you skip CMHC entirely (called a conventional mortgage), but you also lose access to the lowest insured rates, so the math isn't always obvious — we run both scenarios on every file.
+CMHC insurance (also called default insurance) is required by law any time you put less than 20% down.
+It protects the lender — not you — if the mortgage goes into default, and the premium (roughly 2.8% to 4.0% of the loan) is added to your mortgage balance rather than paid out of pocket.
+With 20% or more down, you skip CMHC entirely (a conventional mortgage), but you also lose access to the lowest insured rates — so the math isn't always obvious.
+Add a second scenario above to test it.

 These numbers are estimates.